nvim-neorg/neorg/docs/NFF-0.1-spec.md

   The Neorg lexer should read every modifier from left to right in the most logical order possible.
   This means that `*This bit* of text*` should be interpreted as "**This bit** of text\*", where the last asterisk is treated as regular text because it does not form a pair.
 Doing so avoids several edge cases and several problems that the parser may have to overcome.
-Markdown implements this same parsing order.
+Several other formats implement this same parsing order.

 ### Attached Modifiers and Their Functions
   Attached modifiers are those that change the look of a piece of text.
 Their symbols and functions are described here: